malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Now that we understand it enough, we can modify it.
 Eg: learning algorithms don't have to be done exactly the same way.
 Reinforcement doesn't had to be fine exactly the same way.

 # Open Questions
+Like any theory being developed, there are a number of questions remaining.
+At the most basic level, there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
+The sections below discuss in detail a small selection of specific open questions.

 ## Learning
 The ability for a particular brain organisation to productively learn is significant factor governing how the brain evolved the mechanisms it has.
 Unfortunately the theory presented here will not be complete without a detailed consideration of how each component could learn its required behaviours.